What To Do If You Are Arrested in Arizona

 If you are convicted of certain crimes and stay out of trouble, you are able to have the conviction set aside.
 If you are convicted of certain felonies and you successfully complete probation, you can have the felony reduced to a misdemeanor on your record.

 You have a right to have an initial hearing without unnecessary delay - usually within 24 hours after being arrested.
-The criminal defense attorneys in Phoenix, Arizona with the law firm of Montano Arentz & Handler, PLLC can discuss what will happen at this hearing with you and help you develop a strategy to make this first hearing as advantageous to you as possible.
+The criminal defense attorneys in Phoenix, Arizona with the law firm of Montano Arentz & Associates, PLLC can discuss what will happen at this hearing with you and help you develop a strategy to make this first hearing as advantageous to you as possible.
 Contact them today.

 You will appear before a hearing officer who will tell you officially of the charges against you.
 If you have not retained an attorney because you cannot afford one, an attorney may be appointed for you.
 At this hearing, bail can be raised or lowered.
 You also can ask to be released on O.R., even if bail was previously set.

 If you are charged with a misdemeanor, criminal defense attorneys will discuss with you pleading guilty, not guilty, or nolo contendere at this initial hearing.
 A plea of nolo contendere means that you will not contest to the charges, and is legally the same as a guilty plea.
 The court must approve a plea of nolo contendere.

 Before pleading guilty to some first-time offenses, such as drug use or possession in small amounts for personal use, criminal defense attorneys will advise you as to the availability of county drug diversion programs.
 Under these programs, instead of fining you or sending you to jail, the court may order you to get counseling which can result in dismissal of the charges if you complete the counseling.

 If misdemeanor charges are not dropped, a trial will be held later in a municipal or justice court.
 If you are charged with a felony, however, and the charges are not dropped, the next step is a preliminary hearing.